 -Add the tomatoes, water, sea salt and black pepper.

 -Bring to a boil, then simmer for about 30 minutes, or until the squash is soft.

 -Take the pan off the heat, spoon out the bay leaves, and let the sauce cool before blending in batches in a food processor.
 Makes 13 cups.

 This sauce can be frozen.
 It is a fair amount of work to make, so I would recommend making it on the weekend and freezing the extra for busy weeknights.
 When I double the recipe, I end up with enough sauce for 6 meals for 6 people.
 This freezes beautifully!

 A 1/2 cup portion of this sauce contains 2 to 3 veggie servings!
 Best of all, all of my kids ate this right up.

-(The original recipe called for 1 small leek and 2 stalks of celery to be added in the beginning, but I did not have those on hand, so we didn’t use them.)
+(The original recipe, found in a 2011 Parenting magazine, called for 1 small leek and 2 stalks of celery to be added in the beginning, but I did not have those on hand, so we didn’t use them.)

 To make this meal a little more filling, I typically add 1 pound of cooked, ground beef to the sauce.